backstage/backstage/docs/permission/plugin-authors/03-adding-a-resource-permission-check.md

 ## Test the authorized update endpoint

-Now let's go back to the permission policy's handle function (which would normally be written by your adopters) and try to authorize our new permission.
+Now let's go back to the permission policy's handle function (which would normally be written by your integrators) and try to authorize our new permission.

 Let's edit `packages/backend/src/plugins/permission.ts`: